javierclb/tutorials/vscode.md

 ```
 4. Then go `Ctrl+Alt+B` to build the file then `Ctrl+Alt+V` to get the PDF preview.
 5. If you make a change in the latex (e.g. change to `TESTS`) and save, if should automatically update the PDF.
+7. *Optional*: Many latex packages require a compilation settings with shell access.
+    - To do this, open up the user settings, `Ctrl+,` and start searching for `latex-workshop.latex.magic.args`
+    - Copy it to the `USER SETTINGS` and modify, adding in a `"-shell-escape",` line.
+It should look something like,
+    ```JSON
+    "latex-workshop.latex.magic.args": [
+            "-synctex=1",
+            "-interaction=nonstopmode",
+            "-shell-escape",
+            "-file-line-error",
+            "%DOC%"
+        ]
+    ```
+    - These settings are used whenever the magic comments are used in the latex file, e.g.
+    ```tex
+    % !TEX program = pdflatex
+    % !BIB program = bibtex
+    ```
+8. *Optional:* For less irritating error maessages, change to `"latex-workshop.message.error.show": false` and  `"latex-workshop.message.warning.show": false`

 ## Other Links and Material
 - [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) is an extension to maintain settings between different computers.
 A little complicated to setup